AntzCode/ossn-theme-fakebook/README.md

 ============
 Opensource-SocialNetwork also know as OSSN is a social networking software written in PHP.
 It allows you to make a social networking website, helps your members build social relationships with people who share similar professional or personal interests.

+This repository is forked from the original project: https://github.com/sathish4fri/ossnfacebook

 OSSN is released under the GNU General Public License (GPL) Version 2

 Facebook like theme  for OSSN